There are no products in your shopping cart.

 Very rarely, large genital warts may appear on the cervix or block the birth canal.
 If this happens, the doctor may suggest a C-section (Caesarean delivery) but this is rare.

-If you are worried about genital warts, talk to your GP or healthcare professional.
-They will be able to give you more information and advice.
-Or you can call our Helpline on 0808 802 8000 to speak with one of our trained volunteers.
+If you have or are worried about genital warts, it is best talk to your GP or healthcare professional.
+They will be able to give you the right care and support.

 These organisations also have information about genital warts that you may find helpful.

 Provides information about a wide range of health conditions.

 Provides information about sexually transmitted infections for the general public and professionals.